Obabiyi/Project/README.md

 ### Data cleaning and analyis
 Sales data, including transaction-dates (2000 rows), menu items, locations, quantities sold, and prices was provided.
 Data was cleaned using various functions in excel and analyzed with pivot tables and charts.
-Image of sales report is shown below:
+Image of sales dashboard is shown below:
 ![ptf1](https://github.com/user-attachments/assets/3483ac28-933e-4257-beee-7a7adca3a947)